Scholarships and Writing Prizes

-The Anna Lee (Stensland) Lidberg Scholarship: The Anna Lee (Stensland) Lidberg Scholarship recognizes an exemplary future middle or high school English teacher and supports them during their semester of full-time student teaching.
+The Anna Lee (Stensland) and Myron Lidberg Scholarship: The Anna Lee (Stensland) and Myron Lidberg Scholarship recognizes an exemplary future middle or high school English teacher and supports them during their semester of full-time student teaching.
 The family of Anna Lee (Stensland) Lidberg created the scholarship in honor of Professor Stensland's devotion to students and education.

-- Applicants should specify the writing contest for which they are applying and include their name and contact information (including an email address)
+Below are descriptions of the Writing Prizes and Scholarship, along with instructions specific to each contest.
+Applicants should specify the writing contest for which they are applying and include their name and contact information (including an email address).

-The Lawrence Wright Essay Prize: Named for a late professor in the UMD English Department, this prize is awarded for the best original critical or analytical essay written by a declared English or Communication Arts Major in UMD’s BA or BAA program on a topic in linguistics, literature, or teaching methods.
-Wright entries should be 3,000-5,000 words (10-15 pages) in length, word-processed and double-spaced on one side of the page.
+The Lawrence Wright Essay Prize: Named for a late professor in the UMD English Department, this prize is awarded for the best original critical or analytical essay written by a declared English or Communication Arts major in on a topic in linguistics, literature, or teaching methods.
+Wright entries should be 3,000-5,000 words (10-15 pages) in length, double-spaced.
 Manuscript form and documentation should follow a standard scholarly citation format—MLA, Chicago, or APA.
 Only one entry per student is permitted.
 The winner of the Lawrence Wright Essay prize will receive an award of $100.

 The Jankofsky Essay Prize: Since 1999, the Klaus P. Jankofsky Fund for Medieval and Renaissance Studies has supported an annual lecture by a notable scholar of Medieval or Renaissance Studies and an essay competition, in which a $250 prize is awarded to the best student essay on any topic in Medieval and/or Renaissance Studies (roughly AD 350-1660, including History, Art History, English, Foreign Languages, Linguistics, etc.) by a UMD student.
 The Committee will select winners based on the strength and presentation of the argument, as well as originality of research, where appropriate.
 A prize of $250 will be awarded to the best essay, which will be published in a booklet also funded by our anonymous donor and dedicated to the memory of Professor Jankofsky and the student-scholars who carry on his intellectual legacy.
 Any UMD student may compete in the contest.
 The winner is announced at the Jankofsky Lecture in the spring.